programminghistorian/jekyll/lessons/creating-apis-with-python-and-flask.md

 ## Prerequisites

-You can use the Windows, OSX, or Linux operating systems to complete this tutorial, and those few instructions that are not the same across platforms will be explicitly noted.
+You can use the Windows, macOS, or Linux operating systems to complete this tutorial, and those few instructions that are not the same across platforms will be explicitly noted.
 Python 3, the Flask web framework, and a web browser are required for this tutorial, and installation instructions for all platforms are outlined below.

-The only knowledge explicitly assumed for this lesson is the ability to use a text editor, such as BBEdit on OSX or Notepad++ on Windows.
+The only knowledge explicitly assumed for this lesson is the ability to use a text editor, such as BBEdit on macOS or Notepad++ on Windows.
 However, knowledge of the command line, Python, and web concepts such as HTTP may make this tutorial easier to follow.
 If you're new to Python, consider working through the Programming Historian series on [dealing with online sources](https://programminghistorian.org/lessons/introduction-and-installation) to familiarize yourself with fundamental concepts in Python programming.

 ## Installing Python and Flask